dano8957/Beat-of-Lights/README.md

 In the last few weeks we decided to create a visualization method that used a microphone to create a visualization.
 Instead of parsing .mp3 files we implemented a code that would allow incoming sound to be parsed directly after the microphone detected sound.
 This would be integrated with an 8 x 8 LED Matrix to create a number of programmable visualizations like in previous prototypes.

 ###Problems:

 Time constraints did not give us enough time to finish this.
 An initial test was done and recorded in a video within our PowerPoint presentation.
 We also did not purchase the correct microphone because the microphone had difficulty reading the data and parsing it into the LED Matrix.

+##Doxygen:
+We used Doxygen to autodocument our project (This is for prototype 1).
+The Doxygen output is contained in the HTML folder.
+There one opens the index.html file.
+The entire Doxygen output is then rendered in the chosen web browser.